How to Become a Union Printer? (Beginner’s Quick Guide)

 What does it mean to be a union print shop?

 A union print shop is a printing business where the employees are union members.
-It follows fair labor rules, offers better wages, and prints with the trusted union label.
+It follows fair labour rules, offers better wages, and prints with the trusted union label.

 What union do printers belong to?